 On the national stage Baltimore is probably best known as the place where Francis Scott Key penned the words to "The Star-Spangled Banner," which came to him after witnessing a battle at Fort McHenry during the War of 1812.
 It's also raven territory, as in The Raven by Edgar Allan Poe.
 Every year on his birthday a mysterious visitor leaves three red roses and a partly filled bottle of cognac.
-Poe's famous poem gave the eponymous football team its name, and Baltimore is also home to baseball's Orioles and the Preakness, run each May at Pimlico Park as the second jewel in horse racing's Triple Crown.
+Poe's famous poem gave the eponymous football team its name: The Ravens.
+Baltimore is also home to baseball's Orioles and the Preakness which runs each May at Pimlico Park as the second jewel in horse racing's Triple Crown.
 It's also known for the Inner Harbor, which was one of the first major waterfront revitalizations in the country and draws millions of visitors to major attractions like the National Aquarium in Baltimore.

-But there's a more local, down-home side to the city on the streets of its neighborhoods like Little Italy, Fell's Point and Federal Hill.
+But there's a more local, down-home side to the city on the streets of its neighborhoods like Canton, Fells Point, Little Italy, Harbor East, and Federal Hill.
 Here you'll find terrific restaurants, markets and music venues, and plenty of people who aren't shy about calling you "Hon."
 Baltimore has always been rich in character and kitsch, and you'll find these traits most prevalent when you get off the beaten tourist paths of the Inner Harbor.
 It's a big city, that's true, but if you spend enough time here you'll find it's easy to kick back and get into a "Hon" frame of mind.

 The Inner Harbor is the logical place to start your visit.
 The marinas in Baltimore are located conveniently throughout downtown to make it easy to access the major attractions.
 The major attractions here, all within shouting distance of each other, are the National Aquarium in Baltimore, Maryland Science Center, Port Discovery, The Children's Museum, the Top of the World Observation Level at the World Trade Center, the U.S.S.
 Constellation and the Baltimore Maritime Museum.

 If you're planning to visit even a few of these attractions, consider buying a Harbor Pass to save some serious clams.
-This three-day pass gets you admission to the aquarium, Science Center, Port Discovery, The Children's Museum and Top of the World.
-It also gives you one day's worth of passes for Ed Kane's Water Taxis (410-563-3901, www.thewatertaxi. com), which is by far the easiest and most enjoyable way to get around the harbor and surrounding neighborhoods, as well as discounts at some other attractions and restaurants.
 You can buy a Harbor Pass at the visitors center on Light Street at the Inner Harbor or by calling 1-877-BALTIMORE or purchasing online at www.baltimore.org.

-The National Aquarium in Baltimore (410-576-3800, www.aqua.org) is a consistent source of wonder and amazement, from its tropical rainforest (that's the towering, pointed glass roof you see as you cruise into Inner Harbor) to its new Animal Planet Australia exhibit.
+The National Aquarium in Baltimore is a consistent source of wonder and amazement, from its tropical rainforest (that's the towering, pointed glass roof you see as you cruise into Inner Harbor) to its Animal Planet Australia exhibit.
 Since opening in 1981 the aquarium has continually evolved.
 You can watch a dolphin performance or study poison dart frogs, look for tree sloths in the rainforest or crocs in the Australia exhibit.
-Because it's so popular, the aquarium can get extremely crowded, especially on weekends.
-The best way to beat the crowds is to go first thing in the morning when it opens at 9 a.m.
+Because it's so popular, the aquarium can get extremely crowded, especially on weekends..

-Another great attraction for families is the Maryland Science Center (410-545-5927, www.mdsci.org).
-Visit the IMAX Theater or the Davis Planetarium, let your kids learn the physics of water as they build dams and canals in the Kids Room or find out how their bodies work as they follow Your Body: The Inside Story.
-Nearby (and you sure can't miss it with its three towering spars) is the USS Constellation (410-539-1797, www.constellation.org).
+Another great attraction for families is the Maryland Science Center.
+Nearby (and you sure can't miss it with its three towering spars) is the USS Constellation.
 Built in 1853 at Gosport Naval Yard near Norfolk, the 186-foot Constellation was the last all-sail ship designed by the Navy.
 She served in the Civil War and intercepted slave-running ships.
 You can walk her decks, admire her guns and on weekends kids over six can participate in "powder monkey tours," when activities and demonstrations show the "recruits" what life was like for young people on a Navy ship in the 19th century.
 For more history you won't want to miss Fort McHenry (410-962-4290), though you'll need a water taxi to get you here.

-Baltimore has dozens of museums, among them the B&O Railroad Museum (410-752-2490), the Baltimore Museum of Art (410-396-7100), the Walters Art Museum (410-547-9000), and the National Museum of Dentistry (410-706-0600).
-For a list of all the museums as well as contact information for each, go to www.baltimore.org and click on the link to "See and Do," then use the search engine to select specific museums or the entire list.
-For the maritime minded, an obvious stop is the Baltimore Maritime Museum (410-396-3453, www.baltomaritimemuseum.org).
+Baltimore has dozens of museums, among them the B&O Railroad Museum, the Baltimore Museum of Art, the Walters Art Museum.
+For the maritime minded, an obvious stop is the Baltimore Maritime Museum.
 This museum, located next to the aquarium, is comprised of the World War II submarine USS Torsk, the Coast Guard cutter Taney, the lightship Chesapeake and the Seven-Foot Knoll Lighthouse.

-For the big kids with a sense of play, make sure to check out the Baltimore Orioles' schedule to see if there's a game at the classic Orioles Park at Camden Yards (410-685-9800, baltimore.orioles.mlb.com).
+For the big kids with a sense of play, make sure to check out the Baltimore Orioles' schedule to see if there's a game at the classic Orioles Park at Camden Yards.
 And if it's fall and football is your thing, see what the Baltimore Ravens are up to.
 The stadiums are within an easy walk of the waterfront.
 The Power Plant Live is almost a destination unto itself, especially if you're young, like rowdy crowds and want to dance all night.
-Located on Pier Five, you can't miss this huge building with six restaurants and nearly as many bars, including the chi-chi Havana Club (410-468-0022, www.havanaclub-baltimore.com) and the more predictable Ruth's Chris Steak House (410-783-0033, www.ruthschris-waterst.com).
-And of course, also in Inner Harbor is Harborplace & The Gallery (410-332-4191, www.harborplace.com), where you can shop 'till you drop.
+Located on Pier Five, you can't miss this huge building with six restaurants and nearly as many bars including Ruth's Chris Steak House (410-783-0033).
+And of course, also in Inner Harbor is Harborplace & The Gallery, where you can shop 'till you drop.

 When you finally tire of the well-trodden tourist paths of the Inner Harbor, grab a water taxi over to Fell's Point.
 This intriguing neighborhood, a National Historic District just east of Inner Harbor, was founded in 1763.
 Between 1784 and 1821 some 800 ships were built at shipyards here.
 In 1784 the Broadway Market was opened; today you can still stop here and find fresh foods and local merchants.
-Visit the Fell's Point Maritime Museum to learn more about the community's history (410-732-0278, www.mdhs.org), then stop in one of the local pubs for a pint.
 With its cobbled streets and funky blend of stores, pubs, restaurants and homes, Fell's Point is a wonderful place to spend a day or a whole weekend far beyond the madding crowd of Inner Harbor.
-For more information about events in Fell's Point call the Fell's Point Visitor Center at 410-675-6750 or visit www.fellspoint.us.

 Another great place to get some distance from the crowds is Federal Hill, on the south side of Inner Harbor.
 Walk up here and enjoy the view and the breeze, then stroll through the neighborhood and its tree-lined streets and federal-style townhomes.
 Like Fell's Point, Federal Hill is a destination in and of itself, with plenty of local shops, eateries, pubs and musical venues to keep you busy for at least a weekend.